-The transition or closure of support coordination services must occur in response to the request of the beneficiary, or if the beneficiary is no longer eligible for services.
-The closure process must ease the transition to other services or care systems outside of the waiver.
+The transition or closure of support coordination services must occur in response to the request of the recipient, or if the recipient is no longer eligible for services.
+The closure process must ease the transition to other services or care systems.